Saffron & Lemon Infused Brown Basmati Rice

 - Put the onions in the pan and let cook a few minutes until they start to become translucent (3–5 minutes).

 - Add the zest from the lemons and stir with the onions, and cook a little more (about 1–2 minutes).
-You can zest the lemons right in the pan while the oninons are cooking.
+You can zest the lemons right into the pan while the onions are cooking.
+This way the essential oils that spray as you zest will flavor your rice dish instead of your cutting board.
+Another method is to peel the lemons, yellow part only, then cut into smaller pieces.

 - Add the saffron water and stir.
 If not all comes out, when you get to step 7, add some of the hot water to bowl and pour into the rice.